The Catholic Life of our School

 As a school we are committed to strengthening the links with the local parish.

 As the first educators, parents and guardians have made the choice to send their child to a Catholic School and we take seriously the responsibility to support families in their prayer life too.
 You can find resources here in support of this: Family Prayer

 At Blessed William Howard, prayer is a central part of our day.
 All students have the opportunity to participate in prayer during form time that invites students to engage in faith.
 Each week there is a Gospel reading with a reflection and actions linked to Catholic Social Teaching.
 For example, students have created their own mission statements and created peace prayers for their prayer display in form and for the chapel.

 Year Group Events

 Throughout the year, students have the opportunity to come together in prayer as a year group for Masses, liturgies, remembrance services, retreats, reconciliation and reflections in classes.

-Each year there is a year 7 and year 12 welcome Mass to welcome new students.
+Each year there is a Year 7 and Year 12 Mass to welcome new students.
 These Masses are an important way of introducing the students to the Catholic ethos and values of our school with a focus on Christ at the centre of everything we do.
 Both Masses are always a joyful celebration with students and parents are welcome to attend.

-Students also go to St Austin's Church once a year for Vocations Day and for the annual school carol concert.
+Students also go to St Austin's Church once a year for the annual school carol concert.

-Each week, students have an assembly based on the Beatitudes.
+Each week, students have a prayer assembly based on the liturgical year and / or the Catholic Social Teaching principle for the half term.
 The assembly follows on from the form prayer sessions.